Autonomous-VEXU/otto_gazebo/README.md

 y_pose: 0 # y coordinate will the robot will spawn
 ```
 > Referenced Packages: `robot_description`, `robot_state_publisher`,`ros_gz_bridge`,`ros_gz_sim`,`controller_manager`

+## localization.launch.py
+_Starts AMCL + map server components of Nav2, also launches localize.py node to make the robot spin in place_

 ## Resources + Documentation:
 Various links to docs that I thouhgt were useful.
 YouTube is also a pretty good resource as there are a lot of robotics channels that cover ROS2 concepts and have Gazebo Sim tutorials.